No Result

 Rising oil and gas prices are Sabine’s biggest growth catalyst.
 Supportive commodity prices are critical for the trust’s ability to generate higher royalty income, which yields higher distribution payouts.
 As oil and gas prices both rallied to multi-year highs in 2022, SBR achieved blowout results that year.

 Sabine is a pass–through vehicle for royalty payments—essentially, all the royalty income (cash) it receives is passed through to unit holders.
 About 5%–8% of royalty income is consumed in administrative expenses.
-The trust generated distributable cash flow per unit of $5.45 per unit over the last year, down from $6.38 in 2023 and $8.65 in 2022.
+The trust generated distributable cash flow per unit of $5.15 per unit over the last year, down from $5.45 in 2024 and $6.38 in 2023.

 However, Sabine’s cash flows are highly cyclical due to the dramatic swings in oil and gas prices, which have resulted in a markedly volatile performance record.
-Given the high comparison base in the very recent past, we expect a 4% average annual decline of distributable cash flow per unit over the next five years.
+Given the high comparison base in the very recent past, we expect a 3% average annual decline of distributable cash flow per unit over the next five years.
+We note that expected earnings for this year would be the lowest since 2020 should it come to fruition.

 Dividend Analysis